 When asked whether he could recall the applicant having ever presided over, rather than celebrated, Mass, Potter said that he could, though that was a fairly rare occurrence.
-On such an occasion, the applicant would sit on the bishop's chair, dressed in choir robes, rather than the 'full regalia' associated with celebrating Mass.
+On such an occasion, the applicant would sit on the bishop's chair,

-- It was Potter's responsibility to prepare the vestments for the Archbishop, laying them out for him to wear.
-He also had to lay out the vestments for any other priest involved in concelebrating the Mass. - 496 According to Potter, the applicant only ever used the Archbishop's Sacristy.
+It was Potter's responsibility to prepare the vestments for the Archbishop, laying them out for him to wear.
+He also had to lay out the vestments for any other priest involved in concelebrating the Mass.

+According to Potter, the applicant only ever used the Archbishop's Sacristy.
 He could not recall a time when that room was not available.
-So far as the procession after Mass was concerned, it would take place outside if the weather was fine, but inside if it were wet. - In an external procession, having reached the main door, the choir would walk around the Cathedral to go into the Knox Centre.
+So far as the procession after Mass was concerned, it would take place outside if the weather was fine, but inside if it were wet.

+In an external procession, having reached the main door, the choir would walk around the Cathedral to go into the Knox Centre.
 The applicant would remain at the steps of the Cathedral in order to greet people for sometimes 20 minutes, or half an hour.
 Potter said that